-Once a motorcycle has obtained the homologation, it may be used for racing in the corresponding class for a maximum period of 8 years (see Homologation art 1.4.4), or until such time that the homologated motorcycle is disqualified by new rules or changes in the technical specifications of the corresponding class.
+Once a motorcycle has obtained the homologation, it may be used for racing in the corresponding class for a maximum period stated in (see Homologation art 1.4.4).
+Or until such time that the homologated motorcycle is disqualified by new rules or changes in the technical specifications of the corresponding class.